-My employer requires a medical assessment.
-What are my rights as the employee?
+If my employer asks for a medical assessment, what are my rights as the employee?

-According to recent media reports, injured workers are increasingly being forced to undergo unreasonable medical examinations, with their employers sometimes even attending medical appointments with them.
+According to media reports, injured workers are increasingly being forced to undergo irrational medical examinations.
+Sometimes their employers even attending medical appointments with them.

-So what are the rights and obligations of injured employees who are asked to submit to medical testing?
+So, what are your rights and obligations as an injured employee who is asked to undergo a medical examination?

-On the one hand, employers have a right and a duty to ensure that employees can safely perform their jobs without the risk of injury to themselves or to others.
-On the other hand, employees have a legitimate right to privacy and not to face unnecessary scrutiny because they are injured or ill.
+Yes, employers have a right and a duty to ensure that employees can safely perform their jobs without the risk of injury to themselves or to others.
+But employees also have a right to not to face unnecessary scrutiny because they are injured or ill.

-Whether an employer can legitimately direct an employee to attend medical testing will depend on the particular facts.
+Whether an employer can legitimately direct an employee to attend medical testing will depend on the following facts.

-For employees who have WorkCover claims, under the Accident Compensation Act, employers have an obligation to provide them with their pre-injury work or suitable work for 12 months (to the extent that it is reasonable for them to do so).
-Often employers simply dismiss employees at the end of the 12 month period, without properly assessing their capacity for work.
+For employees who have WorkCover claims, under the Accident Compensation Act, employers have an obligation to provide them with their pre-injury work or suitable work for 12 months (given that it is reasonable for them to do so).
+Often employers simply dismiss employees at the end of the 12 month period, without properly assessing their capacity to work.

 Injured or ill employees who are terminated from their employment may have rights under the discriminatory conduct provisions of the Accident Compensation Act, if a substantial reason for their termination is because the employee gave notice of an injury, took steps to pursue a WorkCover claim, or gave or attempted to give a WorkCover claim to their employer.

-Injured or ill employees who are terminated from their employment may also have unfair dismissal rights.
-There may not have been a valid reason to dismiss them based on their impairment, or the company may have failed to follow a fair process in how it dismissed them.
-Employees who are denied the opportunity to comment about any medical report obtained by their employers, or to provide more detailed information about their condition or prognosis, will generally be treated unfairly and this may be a basis for an unfair dismissal claim.
+Employees who are denied the opportunity to comment on any medical report obtained by their employers, or to provide more detailed information about their condition or prognosis, are generally treated unfairly and this may be a basis for an unfair dismissal claim.

-Employees who are treated adversely during employment, or who are dismissed, because of their impairment may also have the right to make a general protections claim with Fair Work Australia or a discrimination claim under state or Federal anti-discrimination laws.
-It is generally a defence to such claims if an employer can establish that the employee cannot perform the "inherent requirements" of his/her position, also known as the "general and reasonable requirements of the employment" in some contexts.
+Employees who are treated unfavourably during employment, or who are dismissed, because of their impairment may also have the right to make a general protections claim with Fair Work Australia or a discrimination claim under state or Federal anti-discrimination laws.
+An employer must establish that the employee cannot perform the "inherent requirements" of his/her position, also known as the "general and reasonable requirements of the employment" in some contexts.
 The inherent or general and reasonable requirements of a position may be vary from case to case.
-Often the starting point is to ascertain the position or role performed by the employee.
-This does not always mean just the position description, but also what actual tasks or duties the employee was undertaking.
-An employee in such a situation can sometimes argue that the employer should have better accommodated his/her disability, by making reasonable adjustments to the workplace to enable her/him to perform the requirements of the position.
+Often the starting point is to determine the position or role performed by the employee.
+This is not limited to the position description, but includes actual tasks or duties the employee was undertaking.
+An employee in such a situation can sometimes argue that the employer should have better accommodated their disability, by making reasonable adjustments to the workplace to enable them to perform the requirements of the position.

-It may also be unlawful to terminate an employee's employment if s/he has been temporarily absent from work because of illness or injury.
-This is defined in the Fair Work Regulations as an injury or illness extending less than three months or a total absence of less than three months within a twelve month period, for which the employee has not been on paid personal/carer's leave.
+It may also be unlawful to terminate an employee, if they have been temporarily absent from work because of illness or injury.
+This is defined in the Fair Work Regulations as an injury or illness extending less than 3 months or a total absence of less than 3 months within a 12 month period, for which the employee has not been on paid personal/carer's leave.